 The summer after I turned 18 I grabbed all the money I had saved during the school year and I bought a plane ticket to LA—I went completely alone, without knowing the city nor a single soul there—with the sole purpose of taking dance classes at one of the best studios in the country.
-The trip itself—and traveling alone to a new continent for the first time—didn’t scare me at all, but waking into that dance studio was the scariest thing I had ever done my whole li.
+The trip itself—and traveling alone to a new continent for the first time—didn’t scare me at all, but waking into that dance studio was the scariest thing I had ever done.
 Everybody was amazingly talented in there.
 I felt smaller than ever!
-It took every bit of balls I had [well not to walk through the door and take that first class, but I did it!
+It took every bit of courage I had to walk through the door and take that first class, but I did it!
 It was amazing and terrifying!

 DOWN A VERY DEEP HOLE